4G0R4/cowboy-escrow/README.md

-# Celebrity escrow
+# Cowboy escrow
-Celebrity Escrow is a censorship resistant peer to peer escrow built with bitcoin and nostr.
-It allows two parties to create an escrow contract, with an impartial third party "celebrity" acting as the escrow.
+Cowboy Escrow is a censorship resistant peer to peer escrow built with bitcoin and nostr.
+It allows two parties to create an escrow contract, with an impartial third party "cowboy" acting as the escrow.

 ## Inspiration